Avikg/Web-Scraping-System/README.md

 Your task is to collect information about the different summer olympics from its Wikipedia page and process the data using Python’s urllib3 / requests (to get data) and BeautifulSoup library (for parsing/processing), and store the collected data in a SQLite database.
-TASK:
-1. Collect the main page of Summer Olympics Wikipedia for this task, the page is here: https://en.wikipedia.org/wiki/Summer_Olympic_Games .
+TASK:1.
+Collect the main page of Summer Olympics Wikipedia for this task, the page is here: https://en.wikipedia.org/wiki/Summer_Olympic_Games .
 Note that you might need to use headers for fetching this page.
 2. Now create a database Create a SQLite database named ‘OlympicsData.db’ and a table